kissggj123/NSPower/README.md

-# eNXhop
+# NSPower - Switch title installer/manager (evolution of eNXhop)
-Nintendo Switch CDN title installer, based on Rei's BogInstaller (evolution of eXhop)
+NSPower is the evolution of eNXhop, with extra features.
+Source code is still private.